 Honda is set to introduce a new compact crossover that, reports say, will be called 'Honda WR-V'.
 It's currently under development, as seen in a spyshot clicked in Brazil, and internally known under the codename 'Honda 2FM'.
 A set of speculative renderings from Car And Driver Brazil shows how the Honda WR-V may look like.

 The Honda WR-V will be based on the same platform as the Jazz.
 The Honda HR-V, also a sub-compact crossover, is also based on this platform.
 However, the HR-V is too premium a compact vehicle to have potential for a price sensitive market like India.

 The Brazilian publication, citing a source familiar with the Honda WR-V's development, says that the wheelbase will be 2.60 metre-long, making it a possibly more spacious vehicle compared to the Ford EcoSport (2,521 mm/2.52 metre) which will be its main rival.

 A 1.5-litre engine will be the standard offering in Brazil, along with a choice of 5-speed manual and continuously variable transmission.
 The 1.5-litre engine could be the i-VTEC FlexOne unit from the Jazz that develops 115 hp (petrol)/116 hp (ethanol) and 149 Nm (petrol)/150 Nm (ethanol) of torque.
 In India, the engine choices may be 1.2-litre i-VTEC petrol and 1.5-litre i-DTEC diesel.

-The Honda WR-V will debut at the 2016 Sao Paulo Auto Show in November and be launched in India in 2017, according to past reports.
+The Honda WR-V will be introduced at the 2016 Sao Paulo Auto Show in November and will go on sale in India in 2017.